KittyPBoxx/pokeemerald-net-demo/PokecomChannel/README.md

 If you want to debug on a simpler version that prints info to the screen you can use the "no UI" channel.
 This channel has fewer features and only supports 1 gba in port 1.

+## Resolving Addresses

+The channel can only connect to TCP servers that have an available ipv4 address.
+However as of version v0.1.1 the channel will try and resolve domain names to an ipv4 if they are passed from the rom.
+Here are a couple of examples of addresses that could be passed from the rom and the channel should work with:

+- 127.0.0.1:9000
+- example.com:8089 (> v0.1.1)

+The character limit for these addresses (including port) is 32 characters.

+Ip addresses can be tested from the `Network Config` menu within the channel.
+However this can cannot currently be used to test domain names.
+If you want to check the domain name is working from a linux machine you can run a command like `getent ahosts example.com`.
+Note that if multiple ipv4 addresses are returned in the address list then it will always pick the first one.

+When you test a connection in the `Network Config` and it is successful all NEW gba connections will be sent to that address.
+However if the gba has already tried to make a connection (using config passed from the rom) then the config passed from the rom will still be used (even if it never made a successful connection). i.e if the channel still stays 'Waiting' rather than the player name the connection can be overriden.
+If it shows the player name the connection cannot be changed without restarting the channel.

 ##  Banner / WAD editing

 To create/modify the wad you can use CustomizeMii (https://wiibrew.org/wiki/CustomizeMii) [customizemii 3.11-1]